dmrozik87/paymove-recruitment-task/BACKLOG.md

 - user can create an account by providing a username, e-mail address and password
 - default user role is "submitter" (a person who submits improvement proposals)
-- user role can be changed by admin to "reviewer" (a person who review submitted improvement proposals)
+- user role can be changed by admin to "reviewer" (a person who reviews submitted improvement proposals)
 - submitter can submit improvement proposal
-- reviewer can review improvement proposals: he can approve, reject or send it for correction
+- reviewer can review improvement proposals: he can comment and approve, reject or send it for correction
+- improvement proposals sent for correction can be corrected and resubmitted by submitter
 - admin can change users roles

 ## BACKLOG